Digital-Working-Group/natural-language-processing/spacy/README.md

 See the data_dictionary.md file for detailed descriptions of each linguistic feature, the function(s) used to generate them, and references to the papers they were extracted from.

 ## Jupyter Notebook Examples
-Please run [jupyter noteboook](https://docs.jupyter.org/en/latest/running.html) and see nlp_function_examples.ipynb for an interactive set of examples.
+Please run [jupyter notebook](https://docs.jupyter.org/en/latest/running.html) and see [nlp_function_examples.ipynb](nlp_function_examples.ipynb) for an interactive set of examples.
 Also, see the usage example sections below.

 ## Extracting Linguistic Features
 See `extract_linguistic_features.main()`for usage examples.